-Jennifer Stano, PHR, SHRM-CP serves as the Employment, Classification, and Compensation Manager in the Office of Human Resources at Towson University.
-In her role, she works with a great team of HR professionals on hiring new employees, reviewing job descriptions, and ensuring appropriate compensation.
+Jennifer Stano, D.M., PHR, SHRM-CP, serves as Senior HR Partner in the Office of Human Resources at Towson University.
+In her role, she works with a team of HR professionals on hiring new employees, reviewing job descriptions, and ensuring appropriate compensation.

 So, is an HR certification actually worth it?
 Here’s what Jen had to say.